-Information "OK" means, that the operating configuration is stored (it is identical with stored configuration)

-Information "NOT WRITTEN" means, that the operating configuration is different from the configuration stored in Flash.
+Information "OK" means, that the operating configuration is stored (it is identical with stored configuration) Information "NOT WRITTEN" means, that the operating configuration is different from the configuration stored in FLASH.

-Configuration can be saved to Flash memory by using of "/W" command.
+Configuration can be saved to FLASH memory by using of "write" command.
 Example: